jstEagle/Personal_Blog/posts/Liquidity Pools - The Core of DeFi as we know it.md

 3. **Front-Running risks** because pending orders were visible in the [mempool|This isn't important to the article, it just means that pending orders were visible to everyone else]
 As a result DEX trading was clunky, expensive, and illiquid.

-So in 2018 a breakthrough was made by the [Uniswap](https://app.uniswap.org/) team
+So in 2018 a breakthrough was made by the [Uniswap](https://app.uniswap.org/) team.
+> Instead of matching buyers and sellers, **let traders interact with a pool of assets using a pricing formula**